The Reality Subtext extends past the Fourth Wall

 - Denise Crosby, who played Tasha Yar in the first season of TNG, felt she was underused and asked to be let go abruptly.
 They managed to squeeze her death into an episode, but she was to film another episode that was going to air first.
 In the final moments of the last episode she filmed you can see her waving goodbye.
 This made things a little more complicated when she had a change of heart and wanted to come back in some way.

 - Riker's existential crisis throughout "The Best of Both Worlds" paralleled producer/writer Michael Piller's own crisis, as he pondered whether he should stay with TNG or move on to new opportunities.
-Riker's statements about Commander Shelby mirrored Piller's feelings about younger writers like Ronald D. Moore.
+Riker's statements about Commander Shelby mirrors Piller's feelings about younger writers like Ronald D. Moore.
+Riker's and Guinan's conversation about Riker becoming his own man and "letting go" of Captain Picard in order to beat him could almost be about the show's struggle to find its own identity in the long shadow of the original series.

 - In the Star Trek: The Original Series episode "The Ultimate Computer", William Marshall stars as Dr. Richard Daystrom, a prideful and ultimately fanatical computer designer.
 His eventual Sanity Slippage carries a haunting subtext: Daystrom delivers a heartbreaking monologue about how he's been mocked and ridiculed and underestimated by people who did not understand him or his genius.
 In real life, Marshall was a classically trained actor and opera singer who likely suffered similar indignities and a shortage of opportunities because he was African-American.